zzyzek/sandbox/rprp/README.md

 TODO:

 * cadrp:
-  - button to load from text input
+  - ~button to load from text input~
-  - save border draws
+  - ~save border draws~
-  - grab side of polygon to move
+  - ~grab side of polygon to move~
-  - 1 or 2 cut mode to draw cut lines
+  - ~1 or 2 cut mode to draw cut lines~
   - toggle Q area
-  - quarry rectangle select
+  - ~quarry rectangle select~
   - cleave cut cycle
 * implementation
 * writeup

+###### 2025-10-06

+A note on picking cleave cuts from the quarry rectangle.

+* If the cleave cut creates a region with more than three constructed lines, reject
+* If the maximal constructed line containing the cleave cut doesn't end on a convex primitive boundary point, reject
+* If the cleave cut would leave a constructed line floating, reject

+One can easily see how a cleave cut could leave a three constructed line partition.

+One can easily see how a cleave cut could not be on a maximal line that ends on a primitive boundary point.

+It's a little harder to see but if you take the pinwheel configuration, you can see how you can create cleave cuts that are embedded in maximal constructed lines that end on primitive boundary points but have a floating constructed line.